intility/go-jwks/README.md

-# Go JSON Fetcher and JWT Validator
+# Go JWKS Fetcher and JWT Validator

 A go package for fetching JSON Web Key Sets (JWKS) from an authroization server and validating JSON Web Tokens (JWTs) using these keys.
 It includes HTTP middleware for integration